CrackinLLC/Zeyon/README.md

 ### Contributing

 Contributions are welcome!
-If you'd like to contribute to EchoTS, please fork the repository and submit a pull request.
+If you'd like to contribute to Zeyon, please fork the repository and submit a pull request.

 ### License

-EchoTS is released under the MIT License.
+Zeyon is released under the MIT License.